DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Dynamics Diffusion ( )

 \section{Dynamics Diffusion (\method)}

-In this section, we will show our design for generating synthetic data with DMs while keeping consistent with the learning policy.
+In this section, we present our design for generating synthetic data with DMs while ensuring consistency with the learning policy.
 We first detail the generation target of the DM and the sampling process.
-Then, we introduce the core of our method: how to use composite single-step dynamics models and DMs to generate data following the learning policy.
-Finally, we provide theoretical analysis for our method, explaining why \method is better than only using single-step models.
+Next, we introduce the core of our method: how to use composite single-step dynamics models and DMs to generate data that adheres to the learning policy.
+Finally, we provide a theoretical analysis for our method, explaining why \method outperforms the use of single-step models alone.

-The sketch process of \method is illustrated in \fig{fig:main}.
-Generally, \method first samples states from the real dataset $\caD$ as initial states for rollout.
-Then, a DM conditioned on the initial state and the action sequence is used to synthesize the corresponding state sequence, where the action sequence is provided by a single-step dynamics model.
-This state sequence is then iteratively corrected via the learning policy and the DM.
+The sketch process of \method is illustrated in \cref{fig:main}.
+Generally, \method begins by sampling states from the real dataset $\caD$ as initial states of rollout, and an action sequence is derived from interaction between a single-step dynamics model and the learning policy for each initial state.
+A DM, conditioned on the initial state and the action sequence, is then employed to synthesize the corresponding state sequence.
+This state sequence is iteratively refined using both the learning policy and the DM.
 Finally, a reward-based filter is applied to select high-reward data, which are added to the synthetic dataset $\caD_\mathrm{syn}$ for further policy training.